MileHacker Logo

 • Casual Dining: Most restaurants have a relaxed atmosphere, mirroring the island's laid-back pace.

 • Tipping: Giving 10% for good attention is customary in sit-down restaurants.
-Some places may include a "propina" (service charge) on your bill; check to avoid double-tipping.
+A few spots may include a "propina" (service charge) on your bill; check to avoid double-tipping.

 • Greetings: Saying "Hola" or "Buenos días" to staff upon entering a restaurant shows respect.